rdub80/Ferguson-VR-Hackathon/presentation.md

 # Entity

 * general purpose objects (e.g. create a player, ball, or field)
-* inherently have position, rotation and scale in scene
+* they inherently have a position, rotation and scale in a scene

 ```html
 	<a-entity